David Ngog: 2009–10 season

-N'Gog scored his first goal of the new season with the final goal in a 4–0 home win against Stoke City.
+Ngog scored his first goal of the new season with the final goal in a 4–0 home win against Stoke City.
 This was his fourth career goal for Liverpool, three of which came in league matches.
 The following month, he then went on to score the winning goal in a third-round League Cup game, to win 1–0 away against Leeds United.
 On 25 October, in a crucial game against Manchester United, he came on for goalscorer Torres at Anfield, scoring a goal in the 96th minute in the 2–0 win to seal an important victory for Liverpool.
-After the crunch tie, N'Gog said scoring the goal was "a fantastic moment for me and the team and I would say it's my best moment in football."
+After the crunch tie, Ngog said scoring the goal was "a fantastic moment for me and the team and I would say it's my best moment in football."
 He scored his fourth goal of the season on 9 November against Birmingham City before winning a controversial penalty that gave Liverpool a draw after Steven Gerrard converted from the spot.
-N'Gog then scored Liverpool's only goal in their next match away to Debrecen in the Champions League.
-Benítez showed his faith in N'Gog by handing him a start against Everton in the Merseyside derby; this match finished 2–0 to Liverpool.
+Ngog then scored Liverpool's only goal in their next match away to Debrecen in the Champions League.
+Benítez showed his faith in Ngog by handing him a start against Everton in the Merseyside derby; this match finished 2–0 to Liverpool.
 He scored his fourth league goal (six in total of the 2009–10 season) in a 2–1 victory over Wigan Athletic.
-N'Gog's goal nine minutes from time eventually broke the resistance of a determined Unirea Urziceni at Anfield in the Europa League.
+Ngog's goal nine minutes from time eventually broke the resistance of a determined Unirea Urziceni at Anfield in the Europa League.